Looking for something?

 When are consultation appointments?

 Consultations takes place 2 times per month and there are 3 to 4 slots available on each date.
-Once a referral has been accepted, you will be notified of the date and time of your appointment.
-Each young person is allocated 1 hour for the discussion of their case.
+Once a referral has been accepted, we will be in touch to let you know the date and time of your appointment.
+Consultation appointments are 1 hour long.

 What will happen?

-Please note that discussing a young person at consultation does not mean that they are accepted for further individual work with the LDMH team, unless agreed in the meeting.
-However you can book in for further consultations.
+Please note that discussing a young person at consultation does not mean that we will be offering further support from the LDMH team, unless agreed in the meeting.
+We will explain all of the options during the consultation appointment.

 Can I bring my children?

 The consultation appointment is not appropriate for children to attend.
-Do not bring other children as it an appropriate environment for them, and it is harder to talk openly when children are around.
+It is harder to talk openly when children are around.

 Where does consultation take place?